chidojiro/interview-assignment/src/components/PersonProfile/PersonProfile.md

-  PersonProfile component used in ContactDetails.
+  PersonProfile component used in ContactDetails, in Meta info card on Job apply page, etc.
   ```jsx
   import PersonProfile from "./index.tsx";